Bourns-A/Concurrenct_Programming_Practice/README.md

 # Concurrenct_Programming_Practice

-This respository contains some common practice about Java Concurrent Programming.
+This repository contains some common practice about Java Concurrent Programming.
 Problems listed below:

 1) How to use two threads to print even and odd numbers alternately.